NiYuan224/draft-ni-wimse-ai-agent-identity/draft-ni-wimse-ai-agent-identity.md

 ### Owner-Mediated (Gateway Mode)
 In this model, the owner acts as the supervisory gatekeeper between the proxy and the server.
 It inspects requests relayed by the proxy to ensure compliance with organizational policies, providing cryptographic binding only after approval.

-Such a mechanism is intergrated in the basic architecture as follows.
+Such a mechanism is intergrated in the basic architecture as shown in Figure 3.
 Firstly, the agent generates an identity credential request and sends it to the proxy(step 1), then：

 a.
 The proxy intercepts the request and relays it to the owner for administrative inspection.
 b.
 The owner reviews and signs the request.
 It then combines the original request and the owner's signature into a new composite request to be submitted to the server, along with additional organizational materials, such as an oragnizational credential.